zack-bitcoin/amoveo/docs/other_blockchains/bitcoin.md

 Futarchy model
 =========

-the futarchy model is similar to the value maximization model, with one key difference.
+The futarchy model is similar to the value maximization model, with one key difference.
 Instead of asking which version of history is more valuable now, we are conditionally asking which version of history would be more valuable if we could all agree that it is the valid version of history?

 The value maximization model might ignore a version of history because it is worthless.